google/comprehensive-rust/src/exercises/day-1/implicit-conversions.md

 `i16::from(x)`.
 Or, simpler, with `x.into()`, because `From<i8> for i16`
 implementation automatically create an implementation of `Into<i16> for i8`.

+The same applies for your own `From` implementations for your own types, so it is sufficient to only implement `From` to get a respective `Into` implementation automatically.

 1. Execute the above program and look at the compiler error.

 2. Update the code above to use `into()` to do the conversion.